christineelkhoury/LearningR/README.md

-Christine El-Khoury - Diatery patterns
+Christine El-Khoury - Dietary patterns

 TODO: Add more to the title of your project here